ansible/workshops/exercises/ansible_windows/8-chocolatey/README.md

 * Package Internalizer takes the 8000+ packages that maintainers have already built for you in the Chocolatey Community Repository, and creates localized offline versions for you to use internally (including dependencies);
 * Package Synchronizer will allow you to create Chocolatey packages for applications listed in Programs and Features, and allows you to manage them like any other package.
 * Chocolatey Self-Service GUI allows end-users the ability to manage packages without requiring admin rights or elevated permissions.
-* Chocolatey Central Management is a web dashboard and API (similar to Ansible Tower) giving you that high-level overview and reporting of your entire estate of endpoints.
+* Chocolatey Central Management is a web dashboard and API (similar to Automation Controller) giving you that high-level overview and reporting of your entire estate of endpoints.

 *************************************************************************************************